 Impaired waters monitoring is performed annually at the facility as listed in Section 4.7 of this SWPPP.
 The pollutants monitored can change yearly based on the requirements of the MSGP.
-The table in Section 4.7 lists the current year (2021) monitoring requirements, constituents and regulatory standards.
-Refer to Section 4.7 for specific actions that are taken when a water quality standard is exceeded.
+The table in Section 4.7 lists the current year monitoring requirements and standards.

-Stormwater from the TA-03-38 Shops discharges to Sandia Canyon Assessment Unit NM-9000.A\047 (Sigma Canyon to NPDES outfall 001).
+Stormwater from the TA-60 Material Recycling Facility discharges to Sandia Canyon.
 Certain stream reaches within Sandia Canyon have been identified as impaired waters by the NMED Surface Water Quality Bureau (SWQB).
-According to the 2020-2022 State of New Mexico Clean Water Act 303d/305b Integrated Report and Final List of Assessed Surface Waters, pollutants causing the impairment are listed as total recoverable Aluminum, PCBs (Aroclors), and dissolved Copper.
+According to the 2020-2022 State of NM Clean Water Act 303b/305b Integrated Report and Final List of Assessed Surface Waters, pollutants causing the impairment are listed as: total recoverable Aluminum, PCB (Aroclors), and dissolved Copper.
+Primary potential pollutant sources have been identified as post development erosion/sedimentation and urban runoff (NMED 2014).
 EPA has not yet approved or established TMDLs for Sandia Canyon.